Real Betis: Stadium

 Upon Real Betis' formation, the club played at the Campo del Huerto de Mariana.
 In 1909, Betis moved to the Campo del Prado de Santa Justa, moving to the Campo del Prado de San Sebastián, sharing the site with rivals Sevilla two years later.
 In 1918, Real Betis moved to the Campo del Patronato Obrero, with the first game at the ground coming against rivals Sevilla on 1 November 1918, resulting in a 5–1 loss for Real Betis.
 During the 1920s, the ground was redeveloped numerous times by club president Ignacio Sánchez Mejías.
 After the construction of the Estadio de la Exposición, the former name of Betis' current home, in 1929, Real Betis moved into the site officially in 1936, after playing a number of games at the stadium since its construction.

 With a 60,720-seat capacity, the Estadio Benito Villamarín is the home ground of Real Betis.
 It was named Estadio Manuel Ruiz de Lopera during the 2000s after the club's owner, who decided to build a new stadium over the old one.

 Despite much planning, the stadium's renovation plans were constantly postponed, and half of it remained unchanged.
 On 27 October 2010, it returned to its first denomination after a decision by the club's associates.

+Due to a major renovation on Estadio Benito Villamarín, Real Betis will play their home matches at Estadio de La Cartuja from the 2025-26 season until 2028.